DevOpsWithDheeraj/Python-Basics-to-Advanced/03_Data_Structures/08_Searching/README.md

 # 🔍 What is Searching?

-**Definition:**
-Searching is the process of locating a target element (key) within a data structure and returning its position (index) or confirming its absence.
+- Searching is the process of locating a target element (key) within a data structure and returning its position (index) or confirming its absence.